- The reality of the SAP Partnership Program is far different than what is usually presented.

 - SAP cannot be connected to any standard relational database tool such as TOAD or Navicat.
 This means that only SAP transactions can be used to get to the SAP data.
-However, SAP’s tools are extremely weak and inefficient for even experienced data resources to use.
-All other vendors in the supply chain space do not require the use of proprietary tools and therefore are much efficient when it comes to data management.
+However, SAP’s tools are feeble and inefficient for even experienced data resources to use.
+All other vendors in the supply chain space do not require proprietary tools and therefore are much efficient when it comes to data management.

 False Statements Made to Protect SAP

-Therefore, the statement made by the vendor regarding normalization being the reason why SAP’s data backend is challenging to deal with has genuinely nothing to do with anything.
-SAP has problems with any data backend that it creates, regardless of whether it is ERP (which the vendor here is referring to), or APO or BW.
+Therefore, the vendor’s statement regarding normalization is why SAP’s data backend is challenging to deal with has genuinely nothing to do with anything.
+SAP has problems with any data backend that it creates, regardless of whether it is ERP (which the vendor here is referring to), or APO, or BW.
 This is described in this article and has nothing to do with the normalization of data.
 It has to do with poor software design.

 “To control access to the SAP® database SAP® has developed several proprietary integration technologies.
 These technologies do provide a more streamlined view of the underlying data complexities, but they also introduce new technology barriers that typically require costly development and 3rd party integration tools to overcome.
 The objects exposed by these integration technologies often don’t provide access to all the data required to resolve an integration challenge.
 Many solutions therefore end up looking like a mix of technologies and approaches resulting in long-term sustainability issues.”

 Secondly, SAP does not want them to work very well because they do not want clients connecting the best of breed applications to their ERP system.
-Instead, they want companies to buy other SAP products that compete with the best of breed vendors, that cannot compete with best of breed vendors.
-A primary strategy of SAP for several decades has been to direct clients to SAP products on the basis that integration is complicated.
+Instead, they want companies to buy other SAP products that compete with the best of breed vendors that cannot compete with the best of breed vendors.
+A primary strategy of SAP for several decades has been to direct clients to SAP products because integration is complicated.
 Integration can be difficult, but nowhere is it more complicated than with SAP.

-As for the rest of the paragraph, there is some definite beating around the bush, although there are some negative comments made, which is listed in blue.
+As for the rest of the paragraph, there is some definite beating around the bush, although some negative comments are made, which are listed in blue.
 Essentially SAP’s preferred integration is no integration.
 However, I guess some excuse has to be made up.
 It’s hard to get a partnership with SAP if you declare their data approach an unmitigated design disaster that may have been put in place to prevent integration to best of breed vendors.
-And is probably a violation the spirit if not the letter of US Anti Trust law (SAP’s relationship with vendors where vendors pay them 70% and are on the SAP pricing list seems to harken back to Standard Oil’s business practices.).
+And is probably a violation of the spirit, if not the letter of US Anti Trust law (SAP’s relationship with vendors where vendors pay them 70% and are on the SAP pricing list seems to harken back to Standard Oil’s business practices.).

 A Culture of False Information

 Why is this “®” required every time the term SAP is mentioned?
 This is not part of copyright law.
 A company name does not need to have “®” associated with it.
-Can you imagine what this would look like if every time a company was mentioned, it were necessary to add the “®” it would be ludicrous?
+Can you imagine what this would look like if a company was mentioned every time necessary to add the “®” it would be ludicrous?
 This quote is at the bottom of the page.